In this post, you will learn everything you need to know about adding accounting format to numeric values in Google Sheets.

 Add Accounting Format with the QUERY Function

-Another function you can use to format numbers with is the QUERY function.
+Another function you can use to format numbers is the QUERY function.

 You can query data as it’s done using a database programming language.
 It supports the use of SQL-like arithmetic functions, aggregate functions, and clauses.